Best Hot Cross Buns Recipe for Easter

 Perfect Hot Cross buns are easy this Easter with my simple recipe.
 This recipe makes super soft, deliciously fluffy buns.
 The addition of a bit of milk and butter gives the buns a richer taste and texture.
 Best of all the whole house will smell delicious as the buns bake!

 Our family always celebrates Easter with freshly made bread.
-We usually make hot cross buns, but in years past we have made brioche cooked with tye dye boiled eggs, Filipino Ensaymada and many other special Easter bread.
-I started this tradition because I wanted to make sure the kids had something in there stomachs before they launched in the chocolate Easter eggs.
+We usually make hot cross buns, but in years past we have made brioche cooked with tye-dye boiled eggs, Filipino Ensaymada, and many other special Easter bread.
+I started this tradition because I wanted to make sure the kids had something in their stomachs before they launched into the chocolate Easter eggs.

 I could have just given the kids cereal for breakfast, like any other morning… but then it would be special.